 These areas today are ‘gaps’ in our knowledge, and those embodying this idea of Scientism believe that these gaps need not be of too much concern to us.
 Atheism is warranted because eventually Science will get to the bottom of these things, too.

 Now, when I have confronted people with this view they haven’t usually rejected it.
 They counter that it is a ‘Science of the Gaps’ but unlike ‘God of the gaps,’ their application is justified.
 Science continues to progress and so their faith is reasonable: Science will continue to progress and ultimately uncover all there is to know and will be able to explain everything in naturalistic terms.
-(Of course, if you’re method requires you to only entertain naturalistic explanations it obviously follows that you will only generate naturalistic explanations.
-Whether or not they are the true explanations is a different story.
-See positivism above).
+Of course, if your method requires you to only entertain naturalistic explanations it obviously follows that you will only generate naturalistic explanations.
+Whether or not they are the true explanations is a different story (see positivism above).

-Personally, I don’t care what scientists determine on the score, there is my own experience of reality that I must consider, and I will not allow the authoritative dogmas of Science to overthrow what I encounter introspectively.
+As an aside, I personally don’t care to much about the strident declarations of atheistic scientists about the allegedly materialistic nature of the Mind.
+There is my own experience of reality that I must consider, and I will not allow the authoritative dogmas of ‘Science’ to overthrow what I encounter introspectively.
 And by introspection I know that I am more than brain.
-I can’t speak for others… maybe Dennett himself is just a complex pile of pulp.
+I can’t speak for others… maybe Dennett himself is just a complex pile of pulp. 🙂 If ‘scientists’ declare that I do not exist, I will not for that reason decide that I must not exist, because ‘scientists’ said so.
+Only the one guided by scientism would argue otherwise.

 Note how often in the above it seems as though Science and Naturalism come across as equivalent.
 As I have already said, this is because in practice, what is often presented as methodological naturalism is actually philosophical naturalism.
 This is the underlying source of much of the Scientism that I’ve witnessed.